 In spite of the inherent hazards of leading an effective reform, it is still a worthy endeavor in many cases.
 Sure, a goodly number of dysfunctional organizations should be left to die in their own time.
 Others however, are worth saving.
 This will require a quite unique skill set on the part of the leader.
 In an earlier post I argued that reformers need to be ‘Strategists’.
 In other words, like a Chess Master, they need an effective opening gambit, a dynamic middle game, and a powerful endgame all strategically laid out move by move as the opponent responds and rallies.
 After this first skill in the reformer’s toolkit, the second is that of a ‘Cultural Anthropologist.’

-Think of anthropology and you are predictably likely to conjure up images of a primitive tribal group in some far off land like Papua New Guinea.
+Think of anthropology and you are predictably likely to conjure up images of a primitive tribal group in some far off land.
 Since anthropology is the study of humanity in social groups you would be partially right, albeit limited in your scope.
 Observe any grouping of people and study the culture they create and you doing anthropology.

 Reformers must acquire the skills of a cultural anthropologist because the most pernicious obstacles to organizational reform lie deeply in the realm of the group’s cultural encoding.
 Why is demeaning behavior on the part of boss tolerated?
 Why do some individuals escape punishment?
 Why is conflict avoided?
 Why are people afraid to speak the truth in meetings?
 The root causes to such organizational symptoms often lie within the culture of the organization.
 Frequently the origins of such behaviors can be traced back to the founder(s).